unrowdy/radio/README.md

 ## Issues for later

+  * spacebar does wierd things when you have a button active still from previous mouse click
   * Crashes tab sometimes
   * Plays half speed occasionally and visualizer is frozen
   * Visualizer only occupying the first 7 columns on one machine, weird